 Integrity.
 We build strong relationships with all stakeholders based on transparency, trust, accountability, and commitment to our common purpose.

 Adaptability.
 We rely on the resilience and resourcefulness of our employees, clients and community to adjust to changing conditions while maintaining our commitment to meaningful outcomes.

-In 2007, Congreso, with funding from the Edna McConnell Clark Foundation, embarked on a systemic review of the agency’s mission, impact, and strategic approach to its work.
+In January of 2018, Congreso embarked on a systemic review of the agency’s mission, impact, and strategic approach to its work.

 The theory of change that resulted is as follows:

 Congreso believes that sustainable change occurs when we invest in addressing the underlying cause rather than the symptom.
-As poverty limits the choices of our families, Congreso’s intent is to transform the lives of Latinos by moving them up the economic ladder and ultimately out of poverty.
-Congreso has committed to doing this by focusing on education and employment, simultaneously providing the health and supportive services necessary to guarantee successful outcomes.
+As poverty limits the choices of our families, Congreso’s intent is to transform the lives of individuals and families in predominantly Latino neighborhoods by moving them up the economic ladder and ultimately out of poverty.
+Congreso has committed to doing this by focusing on education and employment, simultaneously providing supportive services in health, housing, and parenting necessary to guarantee successful outcomes.

-Congreso’s Theory of Change is designed to help the organization enhance its capacities and resources, administrative and management strengths, programming and program alignment, and staff capabilities in order to maintain and improve the effectiveness of its services, and sustain them at high levels of quality over time.
+Congreso’s Theory of Change is designed to help the organization enhance its capacities and resources, administrative and management strengths, programming and program alignment, and staff capabilities in order to maintain and improve the effectiveness of its services, and maximize its impact.